The Paycheck Protection Program closed in May 2021. This information has been archived for reference only.Download the PPP loan calculator

 - Next, review the list of payroll costs and input your business’s figures.
 You can review our “How to calculate your PPP loan amount” guide for additional information.

-- The PPP calculator will automatically determine your maximum loan amount based on what you input.
+- The PPP loan calculator will automatically determine your maximum loan amount based on what you input.
 If you’re applying with Pursuit, enter the loan amount you are requesting in the last green box.

 Step 4: Calculate the required revenue drop for PPP